Quantum clocks are more precise than classical ones: Delay functions, precision, and i.i.d sequences

 This definition is discussed in the main text (Section \ref{Accuracy of Quantum Clocks}), in the context of sequences of independent events all described by the same delay function.
 There we see that the ratio above is the average number of events before the uncertainty in the occurrence of the next event equals the average interval between events.
 For a discussion of the same, see Appendix \ref{sec:justifyR}.

 \end{remark}

 \begin{remark}

-There are delay functions of arguably high precision, whose accuracy is not reflected well by $R$ (\cite{Gilles}).
+There are delay functions of arguably high precision, whose precision is not reflected well by $R$ (\cite{Gilles}).
 Consider, for example, the following pathological\footnote{Pathological in the sense that such a function cannot be generated by the dynamics of finite-dimensional systems of bounded energy.} delay functions parametrised by $\epsilon>0$,

 where $\delta(x)$ is the Dirac-Delta function.
 This delay function corresponds to a large probability of an event occurring at precisely $t=1$, and a small probability $\epsilon$ of the event occurring much later, at $t=1/\epsilon^2$.
-For small $\epsilon$, the accuracy $R$ is of the order of $\epsilon$, and goes to zero in the limit $\epsilon \rightarrow 0$, even though the limiting delay function, $\delta(t-1)$, is very accurate.
-Other notions of accuracy, such as the operational number of alternate ticks ``$N$" \cite{RaLiRe15} may be better suited to characterize these types of delay functions.
+For small $\epsilon$, the precision $R$ is of the order of $\epsilon$, and goes to zero in the limit $\epsilon \rightarrow 0$, even though the limiting delay function, $\delta(t-1)$, is very precise.
+Other notions of precision, such as the operational number of alternate ticks ``$N$" \cite{RaLiRe15} may be better suited to characterize these types of delay functions.
 The precise relationship between $R$ and $N$ is dealt with in detail in \cite{Gilles} (from which this delay function is sourced). \end{remark}